MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 ### Outline icon

 The outline icon is used to represent pinned and/or active apps on the Teams app bar.
-It's not currently used for Copilot agents, but still required in order for the app package to pass validation.
+It's not currently used for agents, but still required in order for the app package to pass validation.

 :::row:::
 :::column:::